WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I check the transactions history?

-The wallet's main page displays the history of all transactions and coinjoins made with this specific wallet.
+The wallet's main page displays the history of all transactions made with this specific wallet.
-It includes:
-- BTC being being received
-- BTC being sent out of the wallet, meaning the payment to an external address and the fee.
-- coinjoins & the it's corresponding outgoing fee
+It includes receiving, sending, and coinjoin transactions.

 ![Wasabi Wallet History tab](/History.png "Wasabi Wallet History tab")
 :::